make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [ItsMe00007](https://github.com/ItsMe00007) for contributing support for Lehmann LHOHC-2013C radiators.
 - [bonius1](https://github.com/bonius1) for assisting with support for Zemismart DP-WBS01 8 zone irrigation controllers.
 - [airwebber](https://github.com/airwebber) for assisting with support for Orison ceiling fans with RGB lights.
+^ [cherokee13](https://github.com/cherokee13) for assisting with support for Eruiklink curtain motors.